Can I Eat Expired Dill Pickles Commercially Jarred Sold Unrefrigerated Unopened?

 Expert Source

-"Dill pickles that are commercially jarred and sold unrefrigerated and unopened can be stored in a cool, dry place.
-Once opened, they should be refrigerated and consumed within a reasonable time for best quality." - FDA
+"According to USDA guidelines, commercially jarred dill pickles sold unrefrigerated and unopened can be stored in a cool, dry place for up to 1 year.
+Once opened, they should be refrigerated and consumed within 1-2 months for best quality."

 Fresh Dill Pickles Commercially Jarred Sold Unrefrigerated Unopened